MarcLandis/MMM-PIR-Sensor/README.md

 # MMM-PIR-Sensor

+# This module is no longer under active development

 This an extension for the [MagicMirror](https://github.com/MagicMirrorOrg/MagicMirror).
 It can monitor a [PIR motion](http://www.amazon.com/2013newestseller-HC-SR501-Pyroelectric-Infrared-Detector/dp/B00FDPO9B8) sensor and put your mirror to sleep if nobody uses it by turning off HDMI output or by turning off the mirror via a relay.

 ## Installation